Skip to content

 Hosting a Certificate Revocation List

-If you have created a certification authority and decided to include support for issuing and hosting a certificate revocation list, then that revocation list must be hosted by a web server that publishes it at the URL that was defined when the CA was created.
+If you've created a certification authority and decided to include support for issuing and hosting a certificate revocation list, that revocation list must be hosted by a web server that publishes it at the URL that was defined when the CA was created.

 Install the Apache Web Server